lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/classification_target_drift.png" width="766" height="79" />
 </p>

-In Lady H.'s experiments, she only did the concept drift detection for regression problems.
-For classification targets, she often compares the distributions first, since many problems are binary classification and the distribution comparison is straightforward.
-For multi-class classification, PSI also works because it's built upon binning idea, [so you can apply PSI formula without binning the data][5].
+In Lady H.'s experiments, she focused on detecting concept drift for regression problems.
+For classification targets, she typically compares the distributions first, as many are binary classification tasks, making distribution comparisons straightforward.
+For multi-class classification, PSI is also effective since it relies on the concept of binning, allowing the PSI formula to be applied directly without additional binning.

 ##### Machine Learning to Detect Covariate Drift

-Drifting in features can bring up more complex math discussions, and many statistical methods can only be used in a limited scope.
-Lady H. has found a simple and effective method to detect covariate drift, that is to mix the old and the new data sets together, labeling them as the "old" or the "new" data, then use a machine learning model to do the forecast.
-If the forecasting result is showing high accuracy, then it means there is covariate drift since the dataset can tell obvious differences between the old and the new data.
-To figure out which features might caused the drift, we can check the feature importance.
+Feature drift can lead to more complex mathematical discussions, and many statistical methods have limited applicability.
+Lady H. discovered a simple yet effective approach for detecting covariate drift: combining the old and new datasets and labeling them as "old" or "new".
+A machine learning model is then used to predict these labels.
+If the model achieves high accuracy, it indicates covariate drift, as the dataset reveals clear differences between the two datasets.
+To identify the features caused the drift, we can analyze the feature importance.

-The code is as simple as using a LGBM model to train the data with cross validation, and check the average forecasting performance:
+The code is as simple as training the data with an LGBM model using cross-validation and evaluating the average forecasting performance:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/covariate_drift_detection_code.png" width="919" height="323" />